dbt-labs/docs.getdbt.com/website/docs/tutorial/leveling-up/connecting-to-dbt-core.md

 ## Schedule a job

-We recommend using dbt Cloud to scedule a job.
+We recommend using dbt Cloud to schedule a job.
+If you do want to use dbt Core to schedule a job, you can refer to the [dbt airflow](/blog/dbt-airflow-spiritual-alignment) blog post.

-TODO @coapacetic mentioned we should refer to some guides: dbt airflow and [devblog post](/blog/dbt-airflow-spiritual-alignment)?
+TODO @coapacetic any other helpful links here?